When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Tree Recovery from the Bottom

 \subsection{Hierarchical Stochastic Block Model}

 The hierarchical stochastic block model (HSBM) is a class of random graphs whose nodes are partitioned into latent hierarchical communities.
 Before defining this model formally, let us introduce some notations.
 Each node $u$ of a rooted binary tree $\cT$ is represented by a binary string as follows.
 The root is indexed by the empty string $\emptyset$.
 Each non-root node $u$ of the tree is labeled by the unique binary string $u = u_1u_2\cdots u_q\cdots$ that records the path from the root (\textit{i.e.,} $u_q = 1$ if step $q$ of the path is along the right branch of the split and $u_q = 0$ otherwise).
-The depth of node~$u$ is denoted by $|u|$ and coincides with its distance from the root\footnote{By convention, $|\emptyset| = 0$.}.
-Finally, with this parametrization, the \new{lowest common ancestor} $\lca(u,v)$ of two nodes $u,v \in \cT$ is simply the \textit{longest common prefix} of the binary strings $u$ and $v$.
+The depth of node~$u$ is denoted by $|u|$ and coincides with its distance from the root.
+Finally, with this parametrization, the \new{lowest common ancestor} $\lca(u,v)$ of two nodes $u,v \in \cT$ is the \textit{longest common prefix} of the binary strings $u$ and $v$.
+This is also the common ancestor of $u$ and $v$ with the largest depth.

 Here, we denote by $\cL_\cT$ the leaves of the tree~$\cT$.
 We will assign each node of the graph $G$ to one leaf of~$\cT$ and denote by $C_a$ the set of nodes assigned to the leaf $a$.
 This forms the \new{primitive communities} $\cC = \left( C_{a} \right)_{a \in \cL_\cT}$.
 Any internal node~$u$ of the tree is associated with a \new{super-community} $C_u$ such that $C_u = \cup_{a \in \cL_{\cT[u]}} C_{a}$ where $\cL_{\cT[u]}$ denotes the leaves of the sub-tree of~$\cT$ rooted at $u$.
 In particular, we have $C_{\emptyset} = V$ and $C_v \subset C_{u}$ if $v$ is a child of $u$.